computational-cell-analytics/user-study-v3/README.md

 6. Segmentation and correction of Split 2 with CellPose HIL

     We use CellPose human-in-the-loop (HIL) approach to finetune `cyto2` with each image from Split 2 after correcting the annotations.
-    - Drag and drop an image from split 2.
+    - Drag and drop an image from Split 2.
     - Annotate and correct annotations using steps mentioned in Experiment 4. (measure the time taken in im<N> field in the spreadsheet.)
     - HIL feature of CellPose allows for finetuning the `cyto2` model based on user corrected annotations.
 In this experiment, you will use the pre-trained `cyto2` model on the first image -> correct or add masks to achieve desired segmentation quality -> finetune using corrected annotations -> use the new model to segment the next image in Split 2.
 Repeat for all images.
     Now that you have the corrected annotations, finetune `cyto2` by: